Owlblocks/startup/README.md

 - I learned a bit how cookies work.
 - I figured out that I need to decide whether my Startup service will have a single Users collection, with account info and user info, or if I should separate a user's favorites and uploaded gifs (not the gifs themselves) from their password hash and token.

+Simon WebSocket:
+- web sockets require code in both the client and server, as it's a two-way package.
+- Apparently, while a web socket server requires a node package, the WebSocket class itself is accessible without any imports, as it was used in play.js out of the box.
+Apparently the api itself is important enough that Javascript comes packaged with it.
+- Most of the websocket creation-type code happens at the server level, and then the use is at the client level.

 Startup:
 - Authentication is incredibly confusing, although very important.
 - Passwords should always be hashed when stored (I knew this before, but it never hurts to be reminded of this one)